Flores is the city nearest to Tikal and there are many wonders to discover. Read all about the best things to do and see in Flores.

 Sure, most visitors will only spend a few hours exploring Flores since they will only use it as their base to visit the nearby Mayan ruins of Tikal but hey, it’s their loss.

 Last week I spent one complete day discovering the hidden beauty of this small lovely town.
 Here’s a few of the main attractions I found.

-7 Wonderful Things to Do and See in Flores, Guatemala #01: Relax near the lake
+The 7 Best Things to Do and See in Flores

 Flores is one of the most peaceful touristy towns since most visitors are absent during the day so you can take advantage of that to enjoy unrivaled views and local prices all around.